Skip to main content

 Mitchell has never worried about making people nervous.
 She revels in unexpected – and even uncomfortable – listening experiences.
 “I thrive on change,” she once said.
 “That’s probably why my chord changes are weird, because chords depict emotions.
 They’ll be going along on one key and I’ll drop off a cliff, and suddenly they will go into a whole other key signature.
 That will drive some people crazy, but that’s how my life is.”

-Here, then, are the best Joni Mitchell albums – records that track those changes, and which cement their creator’s place among the best songwriters of all time.
+Here, then, are the best Joni Mitchell albums, including the live albums she released as contemporary documents of her on-stage performance.
+Her albums are beloved, sublime records that track her artistry, and which cement their creator’s place among the best songwriters of all time.

 Listen to the best of Joni Mitchell here, and check out our best Joni Mitchell albums, below.